Script

 Warning

 The JavaScript on this website is mostly written by me.
 You are welcome to use, adapt and improve it.
 I don't accept responsibility if you do.
-It works on the latest versions of Internet Explorer and usually on Mozilla Firefox in PC Windows.
-It is not cross-browser or cross platform compatible and probably degrades disgracefully.
-My excuse is that almost all the ex-members use IE4 or later and there are too many good things in the Document Object Model (DOM) to waste.
+It works on the latest versions of Internet Explorer and usually on Firefox, Opera, Safari and Google Chrome in PC Windows.
+It probably degrades disgracefully on older browsers and other operating systems.
+My excuse is that almost all the ex-members use IE on Windows XP or later and there are too many good things in the Document Object Model (DOM) to waste.

 Locations